new2code/new2code/README.md

 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

 1. <a href='https://www.freecodecamp.org/news/create-a-cute-room-portfolio-with-threejs-blender-javascript/'>Create a Cute Room Portfolio with Three.js, Blender, JavaScript</a> by Beau Carnes
-2. <a href='https://www.freecodecamp.org/news/level-up-your-javascript-detect-smells-and-write-clean-code/'>Level Up Your JavaScript – Detect Smells & Write Clean Code</a> by Beau Carnes
+2. <a href='https://www.freecodecamp.org/news/level-up-your-javascript-detect-smells-and-write-clean-code/'>JavaScript Clean Code Course – How to Detect Code Smells and Refactor Accordingly</a> by Beau Carnes

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.